-The Louisville Metro Housing Authority is committed to replacing all 758 units in Beecher Terrace as it moves forward with the redevelopment of the complex.
-Replacement housing is being created on the Beecher Terrace site, in the Russell neighborhood and in high-quality neighborhoods throughout the city.
+All 758 of the original units at Beecher Terrace will be replaced in conjunction with the redevelopment of the site.
+Replacement housing units are being created on the Beecher Terrace site, as well as other locations within the Russell neighborhood, and neighborhoods of opportunity throughout the city.

 The Beecher Terrace Choice Neighborhood project will include an aggressive Section 3 program that is designed to help provide training, employment and contracting opportunities for economically disadvantaged persons.